UniversalAnaphora/UniversalAnaphora/documents/UA_CONLL_U_Plus_proposal_v1.1.md

 17	them	they	PRON	PRP	Case=Acc|Number=Plur|Person=3|PronType=Prs	2	nmod	_	_   	(EntityId=4|MarkableID=markable_6|Min=17|SemType=do))	_
 ```

-  * Note that a distinct Split layer was proposed in the original markup document, but was subsequently eliminated.
+  * Note: a separate Split layer was originally proposed, but was subsequently eliminated and the ElementOf information included in the Identity layer.

 ### Bridging references